GAIC is delivering state and regionally significant infrastructure projects that support the needs of Melbourne’s growing communities.

 How funds are used

-GAIC funds can be used for the purpose of state-funded infrastructure projects located within the Urban Growth Boundary of any seven growth area councils.
+GAIC funds can be used for the purpose of state funded infrastructure projects located within the urban growth boundary of any seven growth area councils.

 GAIC funds must be spent in, or for the benefit of, any of the seven designated growth area councils.
 Funds are used for infrastructure projects like land acquisition, capital works and start-up operating costs for new public transport services.